floating-ui/floating-ui/README.md

 ### Dist targets

-Popper.js is currently shipped with 3 targets in mind: UMD, ESM and ESNext.
+Popper.js is currently shipped with 3 targets in mind: UMD, ESM, and ESNext.
 No idea what am I talking about?
 You are looking for UMD probably.

-- UMD - Universal Module Definition: AMD, RequireJS and globals;
+- UMD - Universal Module Definition: AMD, RequireJS, and globals;
 - ESM - ES Modules: For webpack/Rollup or browser supporting the spec;
 - ESNext: Available in `/dist`, can be used with webpack and `babel-preset-env`;